-The Praxis II Spanish: World Language exam is designed to test those interested in teaching Spanish to kindergarten students through high school seniors.
+The Praxis Spanish: World Language exam is designed to test those interested in teaching Spanish to kindergarten students through high school seniors.
 It tests participants on the knowledge, aptitude, and skills necessary to have a successful career in teaching Spanish.

 It is designed to cover every facet of Spanish education, including reading, writing, listening, cultural and linguistic knowledge and speaking skills.
 Every question and each answer choice is written in Spanish, based on various Spanish-speaking cultures from around the globe.
 A passing score on this exam is also required in order to teach Spanish.